danilop/yas3fs/README.md

 **This is a personal project.
 No relation whatsoever exists between this project and my employer.**

-* It allows to mount an S3 bucket (or a part of it) as a local folder.
+* It allows to mount an S3 bucket (or a part of it, if you specify a path) as a local folder.
-* For maximum speed all data read from S3 is cached locally on the node.
+* For maximum speed all data read from S3 is cached in memory locally on the node.
-* Access to file content is provided during the download from S3 using buffers.
 * SNS notifications are used to update other nodes that something has changed on S3 and they need to invalidate their cache.
 * Notifications can be listened using HTTP or SQS endpoints.
 * With buffering enabled (the default) files can be accessed during the download from S3.
-* If the cache grows to its maximum size the least accessed files are removed.
+* If the cache grows to its maximum size, the least accessed files are removed.
 * AWS credentials can be passed using AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY environmental variables.
 * In an EC2 instance a IAM role can be used to give access to S3/SNS/SQS resources.